juliogallardo1326/scanpay-demo-android/README.md

 1. Clone this repo.
 2. Go to https://scanpay.it and sign up for a account and create a new app
-3. Download the SDK and Copy the folder libs/ and assets/ into the Project
+3. Download the SDK and Copy the folder libs/ into the Project
 4. Get the token of your app and in ScanPayTestActivity.java set the value of "ENTER_YOUR_TOKEN_HERE"

 Try and enjoy !